Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Threats to Validity

 \textbf{Transparency.} It refers to how clear and complete this paper reports the aspects referring to credibility and analysability, supporting replication or transference to other contexts.
 We intend to present enough information.
 Additionally, we provide further information in the appendices and in the online supplementary material package \cite{researchArtifact}.

-\textbf{Usefulness.} It refers to how useful the study contributions and findings are.
+\textbf{Usefulness.} It refers to how useful the study's contributions and findings are.
 Our findings can support software team leaders and IT managers in evaluating whether LLMs align with their context and needs, as well as guiding SE researchers for future research needs.
+We acknowledge that the fast-paced evolution of LLMs can quickly make some of our findings outdated.
+However, empirical studies help capture and document the evolving state of practice, especially as previous models become inaccessible.
+Further investigations can compare to our findings and report on the latest LLM capabilities.